 If you have a dental insurance policy in the UK, find out whether that will cover you for any follow-up treatment from work carried out overseas (routine or emergency).

-Finding a reputable dental clinic abroad
+How do you find a reputable dental clinic abroad?

 - Verifying the qualifications and certification of the dentist(s) you're considering